 Artificial tears: Used for tear supplementation and ocular surface moisturization.

-Azithromycin hydrate ophthalmic solution: Weakly recommended in CQ-22, but not covered by insurance in Japan.
-Improves subjective symptoms, eyelid margin findings, and meibum grade.
+Azithromycin hydrate ophthalmic solution: Improves subjective symptoms, eyelid margin findings, and meibum grade.
+Not covered by insurance for MGD alone, but efficacy and effectiveness are recognized for blepharitis17).

 The main procedures performed in the outpatient setting are as follows.

-Internal hordeolum puncture: If a pus point is clearly visible, puncture with a 21–25 G injection needle, drain pus with a cotton swab, and prescribe antibiotics.
+Internal hordeolum puncture: If a pus point is clearly visible, puncture with a 21–25G injection needle, express pus with a cotton swab, and prescribe antibiotics.

-Details of Antimicrobial and Anti-inflammatory Agents
+Details of antibiotics and anti-inflammatory drugs

 QWhat tests are used to diagnose MGD?